Orange County Mosquito and Vector Control At-a-Glance

 (4) Control vectors and treat property with appropriate physical, chemical or biological control measures.

 Q: How is the District funded?

-A: The Orange County Vector Control District receives funding from two assessments: one imposed in 1992, for $1.92 per single family home; and a second was approved by property owners in 2004 to reestablish a fire ant program and stepped up West Nile virus suppression.
+A: The Orange County Mosquito and Vector Control District receives funding from two assessments: one imposed in 1992, for $1.92 per single family home; and a second was approved by property owners in 2004 to reestablish a fire ant program and stepped up West Nile virus suppression.
 This second assessment was approved at $5.42 per single family home (in 2012 the rate stayed the same as the 2011 rate of $5.02 per single family home).
 The District also receives a portion of the basic property tax levy.